awsdocs/aws-dynamodb-encryption-docs/doc_source/direct-kms-provider.md

 **Processing**

-1. The Direct KMS provider sends AWS KMS a request to use the specified CMK to [generate a unique data key](https://alpha-docs-aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) for the item\.
+1. The Direct KMS provider sends AWS KMS a request to use the specified CMK to [generate a unique data key](http://docs.aws.amazon.com/kms/latest/APIReference/APIReference/API_GenerateDataKey.html) for the item\.
 The operation returns a plaintext key and a copy that is encrypted under the CMK\.
 This is known as the *initial key material*\.

-   The request includes the following [AWS KMS encryption context](https://alpha-docs-aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context)\.
+   The request includes the following values in plaintext in [AWS KMS encryption context](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context)\.
 These non\-secret values are cryptographically bound to the encrypted object, so the same encryption context is required on decrypt\.
-You can use these values to identify the call to AWS KMS in [AWS CloudTrail logs](https://alpha-docs-aws.amazon.com/kms/latest/developerguide/monitoring-overview.html)\.
+You can use these values to identify the call to AWS KMS in [AWS CloudTrail logs](http://docs.aws.amazon.com/kms/latest/developerguide/monitoring-overview.html)\.

-   The Direct KMS provider gets the values for the AWS KMS encryption context from the [DynamoDB encryption context](concepts.md#encryption-context) for the item\.
-If the DynamoDB encryption context doesn't include a value, such as the table name, that name\-value pair is omitted from the AWS KMS encryption context\.

-   The Direct KMS Provider adds the following fields to the actual material description:
    + amzn\-ddb\-env\-alg – Encryption algorithm, by default AES/256
    + amzn\-ddb\-sig\-alg – Signing algorithm, by default HmacSHA256/256
    + \(Optional\) aws\-kms\-table – *table name*
    + \(Optional\) *partition key name* – *partition key value* \(binary values are Base64\-encoded\)
    + \(Optional\) *sort key name* – *sort key value* \(binary values are Base64\-encoded\)

+   The Direct KMS provider gets the values for the AWS KMS encryption context from the [DynamoDB encryption context](concepts.md#encryption-context) for the item\.
+If the DynamoDB encryption context doesn't include a value, such as the table name, that name\-value pair is omitted from the AWS KMS encryption context\.

 1. The Direct KMS Provider derives a symmetric encryption key and a signing key from the data key\.
 By default, it uses [Secure Hash Algorithm \(SHA\) 256](https://en.wikipedia.org/wiki/SHA-2) and [RFC5869 HMAC\-based Key Derivation Function](https://tools.ietf.org/html/rfc5869) to derive a 256\-bit AES symmetric encryption key and a 256\-bit HMAC\-SHA\-256 signing key\.